ozankececioglu/zero-to-production/present/chapter3-part2.md

 - SERialization/DEserialization
 - Serde is the most popular serialization and deserialization framework for common Rust data structures
   - generically: Serde only defines the traits, it does not provide any particular implementation.
 Each data format is supported by a separate crate (serde_json, serde_urlencoded etc...)
-  - efficiently:  Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used, in compile time
+  - efficiently:  Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used, in compile time.
+Zero-Copy, not even a single byte is wasted.
   - conveniently: `#[derive(Serialize)]` and `#[derive(Deserialize)]`, automatically generate the code for serialization and deserialization.
 - Serde supports: URL query encoding, JSON, YAML, TOML, CSV, Pickle and 16 others. (including binary formats)
+- Note: No reflection in rust

 ---